 Can I Request An Extension of My COBRA Benefits?

 No. Your COBRA benefits cannot be extended beyond the legally mandated maximum time limits.

 If I Elect COBRA, Is There A Minimum Participation Period?

 No. There is no minimum period.
 In fact, many participants choose to continue their benefits through COBRA for less than the legally mandated maximum limits.

 Important Caveat Regarding Timing of Your COBRA Notice

 Please note that many of the administrative processes surrounding COBRA are retroactive in nature.
 For example, depending on your date of termination, you may receive your initial COBRA notice from Secova as long as six weeks after your date of termination.
 You may elect to have health insurance coverage during this period, but coverage would not be in effect until you make an election and submitted premium payment.

 Similarly, your coverage would not automatically be in effect during your 60 day "decision making" period and your 45 day "initial payment" grace period.
 However, provided that you submit your election along with the first month's premium payment, your coverage would be retroactive back to the date that your original coverage ended.
 Please note that if you exercise the maximum amount of these grace periods, your retroactive premium payments might be large.
 Please budget yourself accordingly if you plan on taking full advantage of these legally mandated grace periods.

 Personal Changes While On COBRA

-Please note you will be making your COBRA payments directly to Colonial Health Care, not to Georgetown.
-You should notify Colonial regarding any change of address, changes in your marital status, or birth of a child during your COBRA period.
+Please note you will be making your COBRA payments directly to Secova, not to Georgetown.
+You should notify Secova regarding any change of address, changes in your marital status, or birth of a child during your COBRA period.